 Grant's Farm has more than 900 exotic animals.
 After leaving the tram, many visitors head over to feed and pet the baby goats.
 From there, it's an easy walk to see the elephants, kangaroos, lemurs, and other animals on your way to the Bauernhof.

 You may also want to stop and take in one of the elephant education shows or other animal encounters.
 The animal shows are free, but you should bring some change for animal food to give to the camels, goats, and parakeets.
 If you bring kids with you, consider getting a pass that includes one carousel ride, a snow cone, and two goat feeding bottles.

 The Beer Garden

 The beer garden at the Bauernhof is where to go when you want a drink, snack, or meal.
 There is a large outdoor courtyard with tables and umbrellas as well as several food stands serving casual meals like brats, pizza, and salads.
 The Anheuser-Busch hospitality room also offers visitors ages 21 and older two free glasses of AB beer samples.

 The Clydesdale Stables

 Each year, the farm hosts a big Halloween bash.
-Thousands of costumed visitors show up each weekend night in October to see the farm decked out in its Halloween finest.
-The decorations are spooky, but not too scary for most children.
-There's plenty of music, food and even dancing.
-The Halloween celebration runs from 6 p.m. to 10 p.m., each night.
-Admission is free, but parking is $20 per car.
+Many costumed visitors show up on weekend nights in October to see the farm decked out in its Halloween finest.
+The decorations are spooky, but not too scary for most children, and there's plenty of music, food, and dancing to stay entertained.